Sunset-06/flake/README.md

 [Leonardo Folgoni's Implementation of the Emulator](https://github.com/f0lg0/CHIP-8)

 The roms provided in the directory in this repo were obtained from [Kripod's repository](https://github.com/kripod/chip8-roms) where there are lots more!

+The test roms were obtained from [chip8-test-suite](https://github.com/Timendus/chip8-test-suite).
+These helped me out a lot, so i won't be including them in my roms folder, please check the original repository out!

 Feel free to use the contents of the repository as you wish.